In the Kitchen with Sigona’s Featuring: Sweet Potatoes

 Layering: Spread some Yoconut yogurt along the length of the roasted sweet potato slice.
 Top with berries and a dollop or two of almond butter, spread out as well as possible.
 Sprinkle on chopped pistachios and coconut, finish with a drizzle of honey.

-Buddha Bowls with Spiraled Sweet Potatoes and a a Tahini Dressing
+Big Grain Bowls with Spiraled Sweet Potatoes and a Tahini Dressing

 - Spiralized sweet potato/red yam, either make some yourself or try a Cece’s Veggie Noodle Co. pack (look for them in our produce section), sautéed for 4 to 6 minutes in a little olive oil